Distributions, sales, ads, contracts, and international tax laws: Why anyone would dream of being an app entrepreneur is completely beyond me.

 Last month, I wrote about my new app: Proxy Troubleshooter available for Android on Google Play Store.
 Here is a little follow-up article with my app distribution and monetization experiences after one month as an app publisher.
 I did write “app publisher” rather than “app developer” because the publishing job was almost as much work as developing the app!

-In the end, the ads ended up actually being kind of a feature in of themselves.
-If the ad successfully loads, it means that you have some kind of working networking even if you are experiencing trouble with an intermediary proxy server.
+In the end, the ads ended up being kind of a feature in itself.
+If the ad successfully loads, it means that you’ve some kind of working networking even if you are experiencing trouble with an intermediary proxy server.
 Think of it as a status indicator and a feature rather than an advertisement.

 At the time of writing, the app has only been downloaded a little more than a hundred times from Google Play Store and made a little over 21 EUR in ad profit. —yet three people have already contacted me to request that I add the app to their competing app store of choice.
 Two of them stated an unwillingness to share data with Google by using Google Play Services, and the last user didn’t have access to Google Play Store on his device.

 I’m very unlikely to want to sign up with more app stores considering that I’ve had to sign a dozen different contracts totaling at 16 500 words to distribute an app on Google Play Store, and a few more totaling 9600 words to distribute it with ads.
 I’ve read the first 2000 words of the introductory Amazon App Store contracts before I decided to stop; fearing for death by legalese overload and total fun-deprivation.

 Although I’m flattered that people care enough about what I’ve made to request that I make it available in more app stores, it just doesn’t make any sense to invest more time to make this app available there.
 The largest customer base and — I assume — the most technical will be on Google Play Store, so the extra overhead doesn’t seem to be balanced against a comparable number of new users.